-In stop2 mode, all SCI register data is lost and must be re-initialized upon recovery from these two stop modes.
+In stop1 and stop2 modes, all SCI register data is lost and must be re-initialized upon recovery from these two stop modes.
 No SCI module registers are affected in stop3 mode.

 The receive input active edge detect circuit is still active in stop3 mode, but not in stop2.
 An active edge on the receive input brings the CPU out of stop3 mode if the interrupt is not masked (RXEDGIE = 1).